heMinger/SSC/summary/reviews.md

 ## PanoOcc 2023

 *Therefore, a burst of recent methods [4, 19, 37, 4, 56, 25] have focused on dense semantic occupancy prediction.
 However, simply lifting 2D to 3D occupancy representation has been considered inefficient in terms of memory cost.
 This limitation has driven methods like TPVFormer [19] to split the 3D representation into three 2D planes.
 Although these methods attempt to mitigate the memory issue, they still struggle to capture the complete 3D information and may experience reduced performance.
-Moreover, these existing works primarily focus on the semantic understanding of the scene and do not address instance-level discrimination.*
+Moreover, these existing works primarily focus on the semantic understanding of the scene and **do not address instance-level discrimination**.*

 # OccDepth 2023